Grooming | 1 Min Read

 How to manage shedding

 All dogs shed their coats.
-As the weather warms, you might notice hairy tumbleweeds covering your floors.
 A dog's coat type determines how and when they shed.
 Here’s the long and the short (and the rough and the smooth) of it.

 Single coats